thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-07-12-map-making.md

 ---
 So I made a map.
 What do you think?

 It was surprisingly straightforward.
 I used illustrator to draw over an existing map (Kavrayskiy VII map projection for the map nerds amongst) and &#8220;laser&#8221; cut it on some 5mm laser ply at the institute of making over in UCL.
-I think it came out pretty well, I&#8217;m going to make a few little tweaks, such as:
+I think it came out pretty well, I'm going to make a few little tweaks, such as:

 <p style="text-align: left;">
-  &#8211; South Africa is a little flat on the bottom
+  - South Africa is a little flat on the bottom
 </p>

 <p style="text-align: left;">
-  &#8211; Give New Zealand a little more love
+  - Give New Zealand a little more love
 </p>

 <p style="text-align: left;">
-  &#8211; Canada/Greenland boundary needs cleaning up
+  - Canada/Greenland boundary needs cleaning up
 </p>

 <p style="text-align: left;">